-Anita is our Chief of International Programs.
+Erica is our Director of International Programs.
 It’s her job to make sure all the funds we raise are making a lasting difference to girls in Africa.
-She works with an amazing programs teams to design, co-ordinate, monitor, and ensure our programs are running smoothly and have the impact that they should.
+She works alongside our partner organisations to design, co-ordinate, and monitor our programs to ensure they have the impact that they should.
 Erica grew up in the Yarra Valley, which has instilled in her a life-long love of trees, animals, and cheese.

 OUR SIERRA LEONE TEAM

-Emmanuel started as volunteer for One Girl Sierra Leone in 2013, before coming on as our full time in-country Program Coordinator in 2014.
-He oversees our Scholarships and LaunchPad projects on the ground in Sierra Leone, monitors projects and works closely with our implementing partners, and works tirelessly to build exceptional relationships with our project communities and stakeholders.
+Emmanuel started as volunteer for One Girl Sierra Leone in 2013, before coming on as our full-time Country Director in 2014.
+He oversees our Scholarships and LaunchPad projects in Sierra Leone, monitors projects and works closely with our implementing partners, and works tirelessly to build exceptional relationships with our project communities and stakeholders.
 His favourite thing to do is be with only daughter Emmanuella and help her with her studies, as well as settling in to read a good book.

-Zainab began as a volunteer assistant on One Girl’s Scholarships Program in 2015, and since 2016 has become our LaunchPad Project Officer, playing a crucial role in supporting LaunchPad communities and schools across Sierra Leone, as well as coordinating and monitoring new LaunchPad and Alumni activities.
+Zainab began as a volunteer assistant on One Girl’s Scholarships Program in 2015 and since 2016 has become our LaunchPad and Alumni Project Officer.
+She plays a crucial role in supporting LaunchPad communities and schools across Sierra Leone, as well as coordinating and monitoring new LaunchPad and Alumni activities.
 When Zainab’s not working, she loves reading to her son.

-Christiana also began as a volunteer assistant for One Girl’s Scholarship Program in 2016, and in 2017 was brought on as a full time Alumni Project Officer.
-She establishes close relationships with One Girl scholars and their families, keeps an eye on their progress through school, and plays a supporting role in the selection of new scholars.
+Christiana began as a volunteer assistant for One Girl’s Scholarship Program in 2016 and in 2017 was brought on as a full-time Scholarships Officer.
+She establishes close relationships with One Girl scholars and their families, keeps an eye on their progress through school, and plays a leading role in the selection of new scholars.
 When she’s not working with our scholars, her favourite thing to do is spend time with her son and help him with his school work.

 During a life-changing trip to Sierra Leone, Chantelle was struck by the challenges that women and girls face everywhere and committed herself to doing something about it, co-founding One Girl in 2009.
-As Chief Inspiration Officer, Chantelle inspired our community to get off their ass and start making a difference – sparking the grassroots movement that allowed us to grow, and crafting the passionate, real and fiery voice that One Girl has become known for.
+As Chief Inspiration Officer, Chantelle inspired our community to get off their ass and start making a difference – sparking the grassroots movement that allowed us to grow, and crafting the passionate, real, and fiery voice that One Girl has become known for.

-After traveling through Africa and meeting just some of the 60 million girls around the world out of school, Dave knew he wanted to do something about it.
+After traveling through Africa and meeting just some of the 130 million girls around the world out of school, Dave knew he wanted to do something about it.
 So he co-founded One Girl in 2009, and helped set up the structures that have allowed us to grow rapidly as an organisation.
 Dave was also the creative brain behind much of our videos and photography, bringing to life the authentic and compelling storytelling that has become our signature.